 Point Beach campsites generally fill up on weekends from Memorial Day through the end of October.
 Weekdays in July and August are also busy, and reservations are recommended.
-Sites 21 through 127 are reservable and sites 1 through 20 available on a first-come, first-served basis.
+Sites are reserved on a first-served basis.
 You can make reservations 48 hours to 11 months before the date of your arrival.
-Call toll free to (888) 947-2757 or make reservations online (exit DNR).
+Call toll free to 888 947-2757 or make reservations online.

 Point Beach campground is open year round.
 The campground entrance road is plowed to the shelter building.
-Sites 74 through 81 have electricity and are available first-come, first-served during the winter.
+Sites 74 through 81 have electricity.
 Enjoy the solitude of the season.
 You can cross-country ski right from your campsite to the groomed trails.
 Water is available at the forest office or at the shop building.
 The shower building is shut down in mid to late October.

-Firewood: Inquire at the forest office.
-Firewood is $4.00 per bundle.
+Firewood Inquire at the forest office.
+Firewood is sold per bundle.

 Pets must be on a leash 8 feet or shorter, and must be kept under control by the owner.
 This includes controlling barking.

 Pets are not allowed in any picnic area, building, shelter, playground or on the Swales Nature Trail.
 The only exception is a leader dog for a blind, deaf or mobility impaired person.

 We ask for strict adherence to all pet regulations in order to enhance the visit of all quests and to ensure the safety for both people and pets.

 Point beach provides an area south of the lighthouse where pets are allowed on the Lake Michigan Shoreline.
 For more information contact the forest office.